workdojos/Dojos-Fresh-Hugo-Theme/content/clinician.md

 <iframe src="https://clinician.workdojos.com" style="width: 100%;height: 800px;box-shadow: 0 5px 10px rgba(0,0,0,.6);border-radius: 25px;overflow: hidden;border: none;" align="middle"></iframe>
 <br>

-{{% title3 "We empower people to build" %}}
+{{% title3 "We empower people to build things." %}}

-{{% subtitle5 "" %}}
+{{% subtitle5 "Digital things" %}}

-The best builders have all the tools.
+The best builders have all the tools!
 Open-source tech makes anything possible.

-Start building today.
-For less than a dollar a day.
+It costs less than a dollar a day.
+What do you want to build today?

-Sign up for a free trial and chat with a real person anytime.
+Chat with a person who cares.

 <br>